Featured image of post Functional Equality: When 2+2 does not equal 4.0

 And in languages such as Javascript, values of completely different types can sometimes be ==.
 In Javascript false, 0, "", [], and various other values are all == to false!

 Implicit conversions and other special logic for cross-type equality comparison effectively converts the == operator into an ideal equality test.

-But because a functional equality test is important for some applications, these languages must provide some other way to test for functional equality.
+But because a functional equality test is important for some applications, these languages often provide some other way to test for functional equality.
 For example Javascript provides a separate === operator for strict functional equality.

 Disallowing Cross-Type Comparison

-In other languages, the == operator is reserved for functional equality.
+In some languages, the == operator is reserved for functional equality.

-Ssince values of different types can generally not be functionally equal, == comparisons across types don’t make sense.
+Since values of different types can generally not be functionally equal, == comparisons across types don’t make sense.
 A float can never == an int.

 Since developers could be confused to find that 2+2 != 4.0, in many typed languages, the compiler doesn’t even allow comparison across types.
 To test for ideal equality, programmers must explicitly convert values to a common type.
 For example in Go: